You Gotta Know These Operas

 Each operatic title is followed by the name of its composer, its librettist, and the year of its first performance.

 - Aida (Giuseppe Verdi, Antonio Ghislanzoni, 1871): Aida is an Ethiopian princess who is held captive in Egypt.
 She falls in love with the Egyptian general Radamès and convinces him to run away with her; unfortunately, he is caught by the high priest Ramphis and a jealous Egyptian princess, Amneris.
 Radamès is buried alive, but finds that Aida has snuck into the tomb to join him.
-The opera was commissioned by the khedive of Egypt and intended to commemorate the opening of the Suez Canal, but it was finished late and instead premiered at the opening of the Cairo Opera House.

 - Carmen (Georges Bizet, Henri Meilhac and Ludovic Halévy, 1875): Carmen is a young gypsy who works in a cigarette factory in Seville.
 She is arrested by the corporal Don José for fighting, but cajoles him into letting her escape.
 They meet again at an inn where she tempts him into challenging his captain; that treason forces him to join a group of smugglers.
 In the final act, the ragtag former soldier encounters Carmen at a bullfight where her lover Escamillo is competing (the source of the “Toreador Song”) and stabs her.
 The libretto was based on a novel by Prosper Merimée.